Save the date for our 160th Diocesan Convention || Learn More →

 The Convention of the Diocese of Pittsburgh meets annually to give guidance, apportion resources, and select leaders who will guide and direct the ministries of the congregations throughout the year.

-Nominations are now open for the following positions.
+Nominations are now closed in preparation to elect the following positions.

 Standing Committee: 1 clergy, 1 lay